tectalichq/public-openai-client-php/README.md

 The **Tectalic OpenAI REST API Client** is a package that provides a convenient and straightforward way to interact with the **OpenAI API** from your PHP application.

-You can purchase this package from [https://tectalic.com/apis/openai](https://tectalic.com/apis/openai).
+More information is available from [https://tectalic.com/apis/openai](https://tectalic.com/apis/openai).

 ## Installation